 B Aultman is a PhD Candidate at the Graduate Center, CUNY.
-His main areas of interest are social movements in American politics, transgender studies, and science studies.
-His dissertation, entitled “The Epistemology of Transgender Political Resistance: Embodied Experience and the Practices of Everyday Life,” explores how the classificatory schemes within the study of social movements have occluded the political practices of trans people.
-Arguing that it is within these practices that constitute knowledge and political identities, he claims that certain forms of politics is thus overlooked, creating forms of epistemic injustice.
-He has published on the concept of cisgender, book chapters on American political institutions, and edited volumes on the politics of sexuality and global HIV/AIDS.
-His website is here.
+Their main areas of interest are social movements in American politics, transgender studies, and science studies.
+Their dissertation, entitled “The Epistemology of Transgender Political Resistance: Embodied Experience and the Practices of Everyday Life,” explores how the classificatory schemes within the study of social movements have occluded the political practices of trans people.
+Arguing that it is within these practices that constitute knowledge and political identities, they claim that certain forms of politics is thus overlooked, creating forms of epistemic injustice.
+They have published on the concept of cisgender, book chapters on American political institutions, and edited volumes on the politics of sexuality and global HIV/AIDS.
+Their website is here.

-Rachel Brown is a PhD Candidate and Graduate Fellow in Political Theory at the CUNY Graduate Center.
-She is writing her doctoral dissertation on migrant labor, citizenship and domestic work in Israel/Palestine.
-Based upon interviews with migrants and employers, the project considers the particular forms that the transnational gendering, sexualization and racialization of reproductive labor take in a country with a de jure ethnic citizenship regime.
-It also examines how the continuing occupation differentially impacts Israel’s temporary labor force.
-Her first book of poems, Atop the Staircase, will be published in Februrary 2016.
-Rachel currently lives in Brooklyn and when not dissertating or podcasting, she enjoys writing poetry, studying Hebrew Bible and singing stuff.
+Rachel Brown is Assistant Professor of Women, Gender, & Sexuality Studies at Washington University in St. Louis.
+She is working on a book manuscript about migrant labor and care and domestic work in Palestine.
+The project considers the particular forms that the reproductive labor done by migrants takes in a country with a de jure racial citizenship regime.
+It also examines how settler colonialism differentially impacts Israel’s temporary labor force and the military occupation of Palestinian land.
+Her first book of poems, Atop the Staircase, was published in 2016.
+When not academia-ing or podcasting, she enjoys writing poetry, studying Hebrew Bible and singing stuff.
 For more info, Rachel’s personal site is here.